jiahao-c/jiahao-space/docs/learning-at-work/domain-integration.md

 - events(3p): `ace.atlassian.com` --> `community.atlassian.com/events`

-- homepage(1p): NEW --> `community.atlassian.com`&#x20;
+- homepage(1p): A new homepage would be created at `community.atlassian.com`

+## The Solution

-To serve multiple apps under one domain, there are two common approaches: micros-frontend and reverse proxy.
-If all apps were Atlassian-owned, we could theoretically use a micro-frontend approach ([https://micro-frontends.org/](https://micro-frontends.org/)).
-But since there are 3p apps, we’d have to use a reverse proxy ([https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/) ) approach.
+To serve multiple applications under one domain, two common approaches are micro-frontends and reverse proxies.
+While a [micro-frontend](https://micro-frontends.org/) approach could theoretically be used if all applications were Atlassian-owned, the presence of third-party applications necessitated a [reverse proxy](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/) solution.

-In our context, the reverse proxy is not a single service or resource.
-It’s a solution consisting of multiple pieces across Atlassian infra, first-party bifrost apps, third-party vendor apps.
-Working together, they serves functionalities such as&#x20;
+In this context, the reverse proxy isn't a single service.
+Instead, it's a comprehensive solution integrating various components across Atlassian's infrastructure, first-party applications, and third-party vendor applications.
+This collaborative approach enables the following key functionalities:

-- Domain Consolidation (serving multiple Atlassian and vendor websites under one domain)
+* **Domain Consolidation:** Seamlessly serves multiple Atlassian and vendor websites under a single, unified domain.

-- Precise Access Control (IP-based / Path-based / Combined)&#x20;

-- Fast Redirections (CF-function takes less than 1 **millisecond** to execute)

-- Customizable Request Modification (HTTP URI / header / params)&#x20;
+* **Precise Access Control:** Offers granular control over access based on IP addresses, URL paths, or a combination of both.
+* **Rapid Redirections:** Leverages Cloudflare Workers for extremely fast redirections, executing in less than one millisecond.
+* **Customizable Request Modification:** Allows for flexible modification of HTTP URIs, headers, and parameters.

 ### Behaviours & Routing